influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/query_language/spec.md

 var_ref          = measurement .
 ```

+### Comments

+Use comments with InfluxQL statements to describe your queries.

+* A single line comment begins with two hyphens (`--`) and ends where InfluxDB detects a line break.
+This comment type cannot span several lines.
+* A multi-line comment begins with `/*` and ends with `*/`.
+This comment type can span several lines.
+Multi-line comments do not support nested multi-line comments.

 ## Query Engine Internals

 Once you understand the language itself, it's important to know how these